Incarceration and Health: A Family Medicine Perspective (Position Paper)

 - Reentry processes that begin prior to release

 - Establishment of community-based collaborations61, 62

-Successful reentry programs must also be culturally competent and appropriate, and must consider racial and ethnic disparities, as well as the needs, resources, and strengths of diverse groups and communities.60, 63 Models of chronic care and individual case management in the first few weeks after release from prison were shown to be effective in increasing the use of primary care and decreasing emergency department usage following release from prison.64, 65 These models should be made widely available.
+Successful reentry programs must be culturally competent and consider racial and ethnic disparities, as well as the needs, resources, and strengths of diverse groups and communities.60, 63 Models of chronic care and individual case management in the first few weeks after release from prison were shown to be effective in increasing the use of primary care and decreasing emergency department usage following release from prison.64, 65 These models should be made widely available.

 1. Cloud DH, Parsons J, Delany-Brumsey A. Addressing mass incarceration: a clarion call for public health.
 Am J Public Health.
 2014;104(3):389-391.

 2. Glaze LE, Kaeble D. Correctional populations in the United States, 2013.
 Bureau of Justice Statistics; 2014. http://www.bjs.gov/index.cfm?ty=pbdetail&iid=5177(www.bjs.gov) Accessed November 2, 2016.

 3. Carson EA.
 Prisoners in 2013.
 Bureau of Justice Statistics; 2014. http://www.bjs.gov/content/pub/pdf/p13.pdf(www.bjs.gov) Accessed November 2, 2016.

 4. King R, Mauer M, Young MC.
 Incarceration and crime: a complex relationship.
 2005. http://www.sentencingproject.org/publications/incarceration-and-crime-a-complex-relationship/(www.sentencingproject.org)

 5. Yohanna D. Deinstitutionalization of people with mental illness: causes and consequences.
 Virtual Mentor.
 2013;15(10):886-891.